 arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations;

-record every planning application notified to the Council and the Council’s response to the local planning authority in a book for such purpose;
+record every planning application notified to the Council and the Council’s response to the local planning authority

-xv. refer a planning application received by the Council to the Chair or in their absence Vice-Chair of the Planning Committee within 2 working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of the Planning Committee;
+xv.

 xvi. manage access to information about the Council via the publication scheme; and